hathora/builder/README.md

 </p>
 <br/>

-# Hathora - multiplayer game framework
+# Hathora Builder - multiplayer game framework

 ## Overview

-Hathora is a framework for building multiplayer games and other realtime applications.
+The Hathora Builder is a framework for building multiplayer games and other realtime applications.

 ## Documentation